Ludwiggle/JWlS/README.md

 through a temporary fifo, and it reads the corresponding outputs from the default wolframscript log file.

-The `JWLS.sh` script reads your `jupyter notebook list` to save the address of the **first** notebook found; that is needed by `show`.
-If Jupyter is not running, JWLS will start a new notebook.

 The custom `show` function returns the clickable URL of the exported graphical output.
 In this way, graphics is rendered by the Jupyter file viewer in a new browser tab, not within the notebook.
-Any epression or graphics that is not an `Image` is exported as a pdf (quickest export time and very accurate), otherwise it exports a png.
+Any expression or graphics that is not an `Image` is exported as a pdf (quickest export time and very accurate), otherwise it exports a png.
 `show` exports 3D graphics or `Dynamic` stuff like `Manipulate` as notebooks and lanuch `wolframplayer` to interact with them. `wolframplayer` gets installed with [Wolfram Engine](https://www.wolfram.com/engine/) and the executable can be found on`../WolframEngine/12.0/Executables/wolframplayer`.
 Be sure to have it in your `PATH`.

 The `Out[..]` expressions are returned on both the Jupyter notebook and the terminal